mehdiakram/cyberpanelroyalbluetheme/README.md

-# CyberPanel Themes
+# CyberPanel Royal Blue Themes

 Themes you can apply to CyberPanel and make it look good :D

-*NOTE: If you are running CyberPanel 2.1.1 and below use the `legacy` branch.* <br>
-*NOTE 2: This doesn't override the login and file manager CSS like the `legacy` branch.
-Since it is not supported to do so yet.*
+*NOTE: Tested on CyberPanel 2.3

 ## How to Install